 - Broadly to know more about our customers and get their feedback

 Systems and protocols have been essential to our business.
 We have installed systems in order to be the most effective and productive with our time at the studio.
 This has increased efficiencies and lowered cost of production, helping our studio be more profitable.

-You can learn more about HoneyBook’s software for florists here!
+You can learn more about HoneyBook’s florist software here!

 5. Set multiple goals.

 We set daily, weekly and monthly goals and make it our priority to achieve them.
 Over time, we have learned that being task-oriented increases productivity, which allows us to finish our tasks, grow the overall business, and maintain profitability.

 Here’s one goal and how we tackled it: